Racking Up Experience

 Her junior year, Williams worked as an academic success mentor in the University’s Center for International Students where she was paired with several international students.
 “I got to know the other mentors, and I loved seeing my students make progress, whether in a specific class or becoming more comfortable with the University and a foreign country as a whole,” says Williams.

-The fall of 2016, Williams landed a full-time internship with the U.S. Department of State at the U.S. Mission to the United Nations in New York.
+Williams landed a full-time internship with the U.S. Department of State at the U.S. Mission to the United Nations in New York.
 Working in the Management and Reform Section, she assisted permanent staff members, researched key topics dealing with UN management and reform, and drafted reports and cables addressed to the State Department.
 She also developed and maintained databases of information for use in managing UN election campaigns and assisted in making arrangements for visits of high-level officials from Congress and the State Department.

 With all the experience Williams has been racking up throughout her collegiate career, she’s well prepared for her ultimate goal of working with international politics or history in a way that will expose her to different cultures and allow her to understand different perspectives.